FOREX-Dollar jumps as Fed rate guidance shows quiet confidence in US economy

 There is little major data in Asia and trading could slowly

-but traders are keeping an eye on oil prices, the rouble and
+traders are keeping an eye on oil prices, the Russian rouble and

 some other battered emerging market currencies.